Experience Transat

 Tintin Computes “The Calculus Affair”

-After perhaps one too many lunchtime lambic beers on Grand‐Place, we stroll down rue de l’Étuve to see Manneken‐Pis.
-In a city that prides itself on this statue of a urinating boy, the real and the surreal mingle at will.
-On the facing wall, Tintin reappears, this time in Sunday-comics colour.
+After perhaps one too many lunchtime lambic beers on Grand‐Place in the centre of Brussels, we stroll down rue de l’Étuve to see Manneken‐Pis.
+On the facing wall, our beloved character Tintin reappears, this time in Sunday-comics colour.
 He’s running down a fire escape with his white fox terrier, Snowy, and his whisky-sipping buddy, Captain Haddock.

 They’re out to free Professor Calculus, inventor of an ultrasonic weapon, from the nefarious clutches of Syldavian secret agents.
 Will they arrive in time?
 Or will the weapon fall into evil hands?